CommitteeOfZero/committeeofzero.github.io/projects/2018-07-02-cc-walkthrough.markdown

 # True End

-It will be immediately obvious how to obtain this ending once all other routes are complete...
+It will be immediately obvious how to obtain this ending once <u<all other routes are complete</u>...

 ---